Lisa Cano Burkhead: Early political career

 Cano Burkhead ran unsuccessfully for the Nevada Assembly in the 2002 election cycle.
 She also served as a member of the Paradise, Nevada Town Board.

 Lieutenant governor of Nevada

 On December 16, 2021, Governor Steve Sisolak named Cano Burkhead as the state's lieutenant governor, following the resignation of Kate Marshall in September.
 Cano Burkhead was sworn into the position shortly after the Sisolak's announcement, and she also announced her intentions to run for a full term in the 2022 lieutenant gubernatorial election.
 She delivered her ceremonial remarks in English and Spanish.

-Cano Burkhead has said two of her main focuses as lieutenant governor are salaries for state educators and providing sufficient supplies for schools.
+Cano Burkhead said that two of her main focuses as lieutenant governor were salaries for state educators and providing sufficient supplies for schools.

-Electoral History
+Electoral history

 Personal life

 Cano Burkhead was briefly married to Mario Sanchez, a Las Vegas business owner.
 She is now married to Jeffrey Burkhead and they have three daughters.
 They live in Henderson, Nevada.